nucypher/nucypher/doc/contracts.rst

 Another way to do it is using the `approveAndCall(address, uint256, bytes)` method in the token contract.
 The parameters are the address of the `MinersEscrow` contract, the amount of staked tokens and the periods for locking which are serialized into an array of bytes.

-When staking tokens, the miner sets the number of periods while tokens will be locked.
+When staking tokens, the miner sets the number of periods while tokens will be locked, but it should be no less than some minimal locking time (30 periods).
+In order to unlock tokens, the miner should be active during the time of locking (confirm activity).
 Each stake is the amount of tokens and the duration in periods.
 The miner can add new stake by the `deposit(uint256, uint256)` or `lock(uint256, uint256)` methods.
 Also the miner can split stake into two parts: one with the same duration and other with an extended duration.
 For this purpose, the `divideStake(uint256, uint256, uint256, uint256)` method is used.
 The first two parameters are used to identify the stake to divide and the others two for the extended part of the stake.
 When calculating locked tokens (`getLockedTokens(address, uint256)` method), all stakes that are active during the specified period are summed up.